infantmen-labs/InvoiceLift/docs/adr/System-full-flow.md

 - Navigate to Invoices page
 - Open invoice detail
 - Positions section shows buyer with 1.5 shares
+ - Alternatively, open the **Portfolio** page and click the invoice ID in the buyer's holdings to navigate directly to the same invoice detail view.

 #### 7.3 Check Seller Balances